 We highly value our wider curriculum, covering all other aspects of the National Curriculum.
-This wider curriculum is organised into learning experiences with cross-curricular learning where meaningful links can be made with other subjects.
+This wider curriculum is organised into learning experiences, with a mixture of discrete subject teaching and cross-curricular learning, if meaningful links can be made with other subjects.
 The length of each learning experience depends upon the identified learning and outcomes.
 Reading is used continuously to discover and explore.
 The same quality of work is expected across all subjects, leading to higher standards and outcomes.

 All learning experiences will have a hook to excite and engage the children and to give a purpose for learning so that it is meaningful and relevant.
 Where possible, learning will be supported and enriched by field study, visits, workshops, role-play and practical resources.
 Opportunities for links with outdoor learning are utilised when possible.

-Progression of knowledge, skills and understanding is carefully planned, reviewed and adapted to ensure that children’s learning builds effectively over time.
+Progression of knowledge, skills and vocabulary is carefully planned, reviewed and adapted to ensure that children’s learning builds effectively over time.